kjhass/PublicKB/Container Services/getting-started-with-kubernetes.md

 ```

 ### Cluster Expansion
-To expand an existing Kubernetes cluster, simply run the add-kube-node.sh script.
+To expand an existing Kubernetes cluster, run the add-kube-node.sh script.
 A complete list of script options and some examples are listed below.
-This script must be run from the same hose that created the cluster (or a host that has the cluster artifact files stored in ~/.clc_kube/$cluster_name).
+This script must be run from the same host that created the cluster (or a host that has the cluster artifact files stored in ~/.clc_kube/$cluster_name).

 ```
 cd ./adm-kubernetes-on-clc